 If you are trying to get traditional life insurance, every application at the least is going to have an MIB Check, Prescription Drug Check, and a MVR Check.

-These 3 reports are usually used to determine if your statements on the application are true.
+These three reports are typically used to determine if your statements on the application are true.

 HEALTH ISSUES?
 WE'LL HELP GET YOU APPROVED!